Time to raise the roof!

 The tarps are finally gone and the tin is on!
 We have a roof!
 There is nothing more cozy than falling asleep to the sounds of raindrops on a tin roof.

-If you would like to see how this all began read Part 1 and Part 2.
+If you would like to see how this all began read Part 1.

 Thanks for following along and there are more posts to come.
 Can't wait until it's done and I can share the inside projects!